Performance Benchmarks

 Running the Benchmarks

-All benchmark source files are in the benchmarks/ directory with implementations in Strada, Python, and Perl:
+All benchmark source files are in the benchmarks/ directory with implementations in Strada, Perl, Python, Ruby, Node.js, and PHP:

 time python3 benchmarks/bench_compute.py